-Jesus is reminding us that extending love and joining with our brothers are the ways we learn who we are, heal our minds, and hear the Voice for God.
-On the other hand, every time we attack anyone, we are hiding the light, peace, and joy in us.
-Now our attacks come back to hurt us.
-That is why we are being given all these Lessons so we can incorporate them into a way of being in the world where we are given many opportunities to apply them daily.
-We are all worth this effort, which is given us to reprogram the software of the ego thought system to another way of thinking and being.
+Jesus reminds us that extending love and joining with our brothers are the ways we learn who we are, heal our minds, and hear the Voice for God.
+On the other hand, every time we attack anyone, we are hiding our light, peace, and joy, and our attack then comes back to hurt us.
+That is why we are being given all these thoughts so we can incorporate them into a way of being in the world where we are given many opportunities to apply these lessons daily.
+We are worth this effort.